playagain96/BetterVencordWeb/README.md

 ## In a galaxy of coding capers...
 When BetterDiscord and Vencord dared to merge...
 ## Behold...
 BetterVencord!
 Now in your favorite browsers!
-(Chromium based, Firefox and Safari!)
+(Chrome, Firefox and Safari!)
 ![image](https://github.com/Davilarek/Vencord/assets/62715937/7126afa2-6086-4675-9427-e3f0cf542651)

 A Forceful Blend of Discord Awesomeness! 🌌🚀🤖